rgripper/GumboBindings/README.md

 =============

 [Gumbo parser](https://github.com/google/gumbo-parser) bindings using P/Invokes and marshalling.
-Types member names are preserved the way they appear in original code to make change tracking easier.
+Types member names are preserved the way they appear in the original code to make change tracking easier.
-To make things easy to use there are wrappers for the main classes.
+To simplify usage there are wrappers for the main classes.

 Basic wrapper classes usage
 =============